-Going through CDL training out on the road can be very stressful at times, but can also feel like a vacation when things are going well.
+Going through CDL training out on the road can be very stressful at times, but it can also feel like a vacation when things are going well.

-I've been thinking again that I am just a little jealous because, as more of Randy's adventure is about to begin, I'm stuck here in boring-boring-land taking care of all the stressful details of our life.
+I've been thinking, again, that I am just a little jealous because as more of Randy's adventure is about to begin, I'm stuck here in boring-boring-land taking care of all the stressful details of our life.
 Blah.
 But, unlike him, I could just sit here watching movies and painting my toenails and eating ice cream all day...but I'm not.

 - Randy met his trainer and his trainer's wife today.
 Wow, he and his wife met at the CRE school!
 And then he was her trainer, but it doesn't sound like she drives much now.
-Randy said more people are telling him what a great trainer he got and have asked him how he got so lucky...wow, I hope that's true.
+Randy said more people are telling him what a great trainer he has, and have asked him how he got so lucky...wow, I hope that's true.
 However, it does seem as though the "push to lease" is on.

 - Randy and one of his roommates were discussing possibly teaming when their training is over.
 I hope he will be picky and not choose someone who is fun to be around but a "spazzy" driver.
 I don't get how that works...or if you really have a choice?

 - More guys are being "kicked out" (what else is new?), and many more are returning after their first days with their trainers.
 It sounds like many of them are choosing to sleep in the trucks in the parking lot, because they're sick of the school.
-That makes me think I wish I could jump on a plane and book a hotel to spend one of these weekends with Randy.
+That makes me wish I could jump on a plane and book a hotel to spend one of these weekends with Randy.
 But that's too impulsive, I have to remain sensible...I can't be dragging myself through airports, spending a bunch of money, and distracting him during his training.
 But that doesn't mean I can't want to. ;) Maybe common sense does suck the fun out of life sometimes.

 One more thing...I wanted to be irritated last night when he cut our conversation short to go watch "Smokey and the Bandit" for like the trillionth time.
 But I was grinning instead, because that's just like something he would do at home and I'm so glad he's having a little relaxation before more craziness begins again.